 Interviewer: Tell me about yourself.

 Candidate: In a nutshell, I’m someone who’s driven by curiosity and enjoys working with others to solve problems.
 For example, in my last job, I noticed that in large team meetings, the same few individuals would consistently speak up while others stayed silent.
 I was friendly with most everyone on the team and I knew that many of the folks who were quiet still had great ideas to contribute and that we were at risk of only pursuing projects proposed by more outgoing people.

-If you’re in need of a confidence boost at any point during the job search, consider writing down the things you’re proud of on a piece of paper.
+If you need a confidence boost at any point during the job search, consider writing down the things you’re proud of on a piece of paper.
 Put it on your refrigerator or near your desk—somewhere visible so you can be quickly reminded of what you bring to the table.